Choosing the Right Pensacola DUI Attorney Can Make a Tremendous Difference for You and Your Family

 Fourth offenses or greater and DUI manslaughter convictions carry mandatory lifetime revocations.
 You can apply for a hardship license in those circumstances, however, which could give you limited driving privileges for activities like driving to work or school.

-The license loss for a DUI conviction does not include the administrative license revocation for failing a chemical test or refusing a chemical test.
+The license loss for a DUI conviction does not include the administrative license revocation for failing or refusing a blood test, breath test, or field sobriety test.

 A seasoned Pensacola DUI lawyer will inform you about additional consequences of a DUI conviction.
 A Pensacola judge may issue an order impounding the vehicle you drove when arrested for DUI.
 Also, the judge may order you to install an ignition interlock device on your car.

 Moreover, your car insurance rates will skyrocket after a DUI conviction.
 You must also be aware of immigration consequences if you are not a citizen.

 An Experienced Pensacola DUI Lawyer Could Help You Determine the Best Defense for Your Case

 You must have a Pensacola DUI lawyer who knows how to make the best case for you.
 In some cases, the best defense might be to argue that the DUI case should be dismissed or evidence suppressed from the trial because the police violated your rights.